 Beer Final Filtration for Extended Shelf Life and Maximum Freshness at Competitive Cost

-Pall is leading the development in beer final filtration from start with beer specific membranes and cartridge designs and a process and system platform based on Pall patented cluster technique.
-Today the CFS NEO beer sterile filter system combined with the PARE cartridge family offers the most advanced, safe and economic solution for contamination control in beer
+Pall is leading the development in beer final filtration with beer specific membranes, cartridge designs and a process and system platform based on Pall's patented cluster technique.
+Today the CFS NEO beer sterile filter system combined with the PARE cartridge family offers the most advanced, safe and economical solution for contamination control in beer.

 Beer Final Filtration and Impact on Taste

-Investigation by third parties on taste stability have shown a clear advantage for membranes over thermal treated beers
+Investigations by third parties on taste stability have shown a clear advantage for membranes over thermally treated beers.

-- Taste panels tendency to prefer none pasteurized beers (odor)
+- Taste panels tendency to prefer non-pasteurized beers (odor)

 Membrane values adapt to pasteurization levels after 8 to 12 weeks under normal storage conditions (20 °C).

 75% of beer is consumed within 4 to 8 weeks after packaging.